 Desire 2 Learn (D2L): Please find online content for this course in D2L (https://d2l.msu.edu/).
 Once logged in with your MSU Net ID, your course will appear on the D2L landing page.
-If you do not see your course on the landing page, search for the course with the following criteria, and pin it to your homepage Search for a course: Maternal Fetal Medicine.
+If you do not see your course on the landing page, search for the course with the following criteria, and pin it to your homepage: Neurosurgery.